Pray4Lovee/pezkuwi-sdk/bridges/testing/README.md

 Hopefully, it'll show the
 "All tests have completed successfully" message in the end.
-Otherwise, it'll print paths to zombienet process logs, which, in turn, may be used to track locations of all spinned relay and parachain nodes.
+Otherwise, it'll print paths to zombienet process logs, which, in turn, may be used to track locations of all spinned relay and teyrchain nodes.